plasticweather/customer-segmentation-retail/README.md

 Cluster evaluation is guided holistically by Silhouette Score, Calinski-Harabasz Index, and Davies-Bouldin Index.
 Optimal model selection, based on the peak silhouette value of 0.53, yields three behaviourally distinct clusters.
 These segments are profiled to reveal purchasing propensities and lifetime-value potential, and are subsequently integrated into a cluster-based recommendation engine that promotes top-selling yet unpurchased products within each cluster.

-The proposed framework demonstrates a replicable, end-to-end, multi-intelligence system for online retailers to refine marketing campaigns, elevate personalisation, and stimulate revenue growth through data-driven customer insights.
+The proposed framework demonstrates a replicable, multi-model insight generation framework for online retailers to refine marketing campaigns, elevate personalisation, and stimulate revenue growth through data-driven customer insights.

 ## Keywords
-*RFM Analysis • Unsupervised Learning • K-Means Clustering • Hierarchical Agglomerative Clustering • DBSCAN • HDBSCAN • Silhouette Score • Customer Segmentation • Recommendation System • Content-Based Filtering • Online Retail Analytics*
+*RFM Analysis • Unsupervised Learning • K-Means Clustering • Hierarchical Agglomerative Clustering • DBSCAN • HDBSCAN • Silhouette Score • Customer Segmentation • Recommendation System • Cluster-Based Filtering • Online Retail Analytics*

 ---

 ## **TL;DR.**
 We cluster ~4k retail customers using a PCA-compressed feature set and compare three methods.
-*Final take:* **K-Means (k=3)** gives the clearest three actionable segments; Agglomerative corroborates the structure; HDBSCAN is best kept for anomaly surfacing.
+*Final take:* **K-Means (k=3)** gives the clearest three actionable segments; Agglomerative corroborates the structure; HDBSCAN is best kept for anomaly detection.

 Beyond clustering, we built a **cluster-driven recommendation logic**:
-  - Top-3 product not-yet-bought suggestions tailored for each cluster profile.
+  - Top-3 not-yet-bought product suggestions tailored for each cluster profile.

 ## Notebooks